nyudlts/ultraviolet/docs/SETUP.md

     sudo dnf install libxml2-devel xmlsec1-devel xmlsec1-openssl-devel libtool-ltdl-devel
     ```
     - MacOS

-    **IMPORTANT**: Upgrade of xmlsec1 to version 1.3.0 introduced a breaking bug.
-You might need to use [a work around](https://github.com/xmlsec/python-xmlsec/issues/254) to complete your installation.
     ```sh
     # ensure xcode-select is installed (using full xcode is necessary)
     xcode-select -p   # => /Applications/Xcode.app/Contents/Developer